Romanian-language schools in Transnistria: 1992–2003

-The 2004 crisis
+2004 crisis

 In the summer of 2004, the Transnistrian authorities closed four of the six schools in the region that taught Romanian using the Latin script.
 Some of the 3,400 enrolled children were affected by this measure and the teachers and parents who opposed the closures were temporarily arrested for up to six hours.
 During the crisis, the Moldovan government decided to create a blockade that would isolate the disputed region from the rest of the world.
 The blockade was ineffective because of a lack of cooperation from Ukraine, led at the time by Leonid Kuchma.
 Transnistria retaliated with a series of actions meant to destabilize the economic situation in Moldova, in particular, by cutting the power supply from the power plants that were built in Transnistria in Soviet times.
 As a result, this crisis generated power outages in parts of Moldova.

-A leading figure in the conflict was Elena Vasilievna Bomeshko, the Minister of Education for Transnistria.
+A leading figure in the conflict was Elena Bomeshko, the Minister of Education for Transnistria.
 According to her and "official Transnistrian policy" as she said it, the language is referred to as "Romanian" when it is taught in Latin script and referred to as "Moldovan" when the Cyrillic script is used.
 Transnistria rejects accusations of anti-Romanian bias and defends its preference of Cyrillic for Romanian as a way to maintain the original language, pointing to the fact as far back as the Middle Ages, Moldovan Bibles were always written in Cyrillic.
 While the Romanian language used the Cyrillic alphabet for centuries, it is no longer used in Romania.
 Cyrillic script is still used in some parts of Moldova, but only one newspaper (state-owned by the Transnistrian authorities) prints a few hundred copies in Cyrillic.

 The closed Romanian schools were reopened, after registering as private institutions with the Transnistrian authorities.
 Pressure from the European Union (a travel ban was introduced to 10 Transnistrian education officials) probably sped up the process, but they still have the status of "private schools" and consequently do not receive funding from the Transnistrian government.

 Many teachers and parents of students studying at "Moldovan" schools with Cyrillic script had contacted the Moldovan Helsinki Committee for Human Rights to ask for support to turn education in Romanian (Latin script), as the studies based on the Cyrillic script and Soviet curricula do not have any perspective and the children are unable to pursue higher studies anywhere.
 The OSCE High Commissioner on National Minorities has condemned the actions of Transnistrian authorities as a "linguistic cleansing".